kdelange/Trendanalysis/README.md

 	- sWGS
 - RNA projects (sequenced by genomescan, project data generated inhouse) /groups/umcg-gd/${PRM}/projects/
 - DARWIN (Lab related QC values) /groups/umcg-gd/dat06/trendanalysis/
-	- Array* (this will be changed into the open array early 2025)
+	- Array (this will be changed into the open array early 2025)
 	- DNA concentrations
 	- NGS lab values

 umcg-gap
 - openarray /groups/umcg-gap/${DAT}/openarray/

- *The Array data we receive from Darwin, together with other lab results.
-Thats why it is all together in 1 folder in the umcg-gd group.
+umcg-ogm
+- Optical Genome Mapping /groups/umcg-ogm/prm67/.....

-The `copyQCDataToTmp.sh` checks every PRM (PRM05, PRM06 and PRM07), and copies the QC data to TMP.
+The `copyQCDataToTmp.sh` run by the umcg-gd-ateambot user, checks every PRM (PRM05, PRM06 and PRM07), and copies the QC data to TMP.
 If the script runs on PRM06, the data will be copied to TMP06.
 Each data type will end-up on TMP in their own data folder.
 `/groups/${GROUP}/${TMP}/trendanalysis/${dataType}`